Table of Contents

 - Your friend: Why is Mami crying?

 And even in this case, 自分 can still refer to either Mami or Kanae.
-Mami is even in a separate sentence, but in this context where Mami is whom you and your friend are talking about, it's very possible.
+Mami is even in a separate sentence, but in this context where Mami is who you and your friend are talking about, it's very possible it could be about her.

 自分 is also used in the first-person or second-person perspectives just like a personal pronoun.